Mu-Tron: Mu-Tron III

 The Mu-Tron III was based on a Guild prototypes called the Timbre Generator.
 Beigel said he chose the envelope-controlled filter over other synthesizer elements, such as ring modulation, because it sounded more musical; it was a more general effect that would lend itself to a variety of applications, and it was easy to use.

-The Mu-tron III became an instant success and was used by a variety of musicians for a variety of instruments, especially guitar, Clavinet, and bass.
+The Mu-Tron III became an instant success and was used by a variety of musicians for a variety of instruments, especially guitar, Clavinet, and bass.
 Perhaps the best-known use of it is by Stevie Wonder, who used it on his Clavinet for the song "Higher Ground".

 In early 1995 Beigel lent his expertise to Electro-Harmonix, creating an update of his original design, the Electro-Harmonix Q-Tron, and he also designed a Bi-Filter for E-H. Three other pedals, the Mini Q-Tron, Micro Q-Tron and Q-Tron+, are available from EHX as well, who now also offer the Bi-Filter, a modern version of Beigel Sound Lab's Envelope Controlled Filter, made in 1979.
 Michael Dregni, in Vintage Guitar, noted that none of the "clones, copycats, and other attempts to bring it back...sounded quite like the real deal".
 But in 2014, a renewed version of the Mu-Tron III, now called the Tru-Tron 3X, was made by Beigel's new company Mu-FX.

 Phasers

 Mu-tron Bi-Phase

-Phaser effects were common in the 1970s, but the Mu-tron Bi-Phase combined two phase shifting circuits and in its time was the preferred "the phaser-lover's 'phasor'".
+Phaser effects were common in the 1970s, but the Mu-tron Bi-Phase combined two phase shifting circuits and in its time was "the phaser-lover's 'phasor'".
 It used technology from the old Uni-Vibe, with lamps and photo cells, and featuring two independent sweep generators which could be coupled, each with individual rate controls and the option to choose square or sine waves.
 The unit could be connected to an optional rocking foot pedal so that the effect could be operated in the manner of a wah-wah pedal.
 It was used by The Smashing Pumpkins as an integral part in achieving the "pumpkins sound" for the 1993 album Siamese Dream: "This is one of the secrets to our secret sound.
 This is the Mutron Biphase.
 We run everything through it - everything.
 It's fabulous", said producer Butch Vig in the video documentary Vieuphoria.

+The Bi-Phase was featured on an episode of the BBC show The Repair Shop, where a 40-year old model was restored to fully working quality.